analogsenses/source/source/_posts/2016-12-21-the-best-mirrorless-cameras.markdown

 		<h1>Best Wildlife Camera: The Olympus OM-D E-M1  Mark II</h1>
 	</div>

-A great wildlife camera needs to fulfill a few very important requirements, all of which the [Olympus OM-D E-M1 Mark II](http://amznlinks.com/global?user=analogsenses&us=B01M4MB3DK) checks neatly.
+A great wildlife camera needs to fulfill a few very important requirements, most of which the [Olympus OM-D E-M1 Mark II](http://amznlinks.com/global?user=analogsenses&us=B01M4MB3DK) checks neatly.

 First of all, it needs to be weather sealed.
 That’s non-negotiable.
 A lot can happen while you’re out there in the wilderness, waiting to capture the perfect shot of an elusive animal, so your camera needs to be able to handle pretty much anything Mother Nature throws at you.
 The E-M1 II is easily the toughest mirrorless camera yet, and one of the toughest cameras, period.
 It is splash-proof, dust-proof and freeze-proof, and so are the Olympus PRO lenses.
 Whatever the weather, if you’re tough enough to be out there in it, so is the E-M1 II.

 Then there’s the matter of reach.
 It’s not always feasible or advisable to get up close and personal with certain animals, so you’ll want to have an outstanding telephoto lens in your arsenal.
 The [Olympus PRO 300mm F/4](http://amznlinks.com/global?user=analogsenses&us=B01950SVHY&uk=B019MYY38O&es=B019MYY38O) prime lens gives you a 600mm-equivalent field of view in a lens that’s still small enough to carry anywhere.
 And with Olympus’ superb IBIS technology and the lens’ own image stabilization working together, you can easily capture tack-sharp photos handheld.
-No other camera system out there comes close to this.

 <figure>
 	<img src="https://c7.staticflickr.com/1/607/31616230062_86755ef12e_o.jpg" width="450"/>